top of page

 2026 Summer School & Daycare Program

-We plan to offer 5 weeks of summer daycare for toddlers (18mos-3 yrs).
+We offer 7 weeks of summer daycare for toddlers (18mos-3 yrs).
 You can sign up for one or more weeks.
 Priority is given to already enrolled students, after which it is opened to the public.
 All days from 9am to 2:30pm, including afternoon nap.
 Spots are limited.

-We will be offering a 5 week summer school program for preschool-K aged children.
+We offer a 7 week summer school program for preschool-K aged children.

 Lots of outdoor (water) fun, dance/sports, nature-based, and craft creative activities, to match our Little Pioneers' energy levels and interests!